Probate Lawyer Oklahoma City, OK

 Can I avoid probate if I have personal property?

 Perhaps the best way to avoid having your estate going through probate in the state of Oklahoma is to put it in a revocable living trust before the estate owner passes away.
 When you do this and appoint someone to be the beneficiary, the estate is transferred to them without having to undergo probate.
 Another approach to safeguarding your assets from probate is to have a beneficiary named for them.
 For instance, many life insurance policies have a beneficiary appointee, similarly for retirement accounts and bank accounts.
-If you have questions about strategies for protecting your personal property, don’t hesitate to reach out to an Oklahoma City probate lawyer from our law firm now to have your concerns addressed.
+If you have questions about strategies for protecting your personal property, don’t hesitate to reach out to our law firm now to have your concerns addressed.

 Who can help me with information about probate?

-Marty Martin Bankruptcy Law Oklahoma City Probate Lawyer
+Marty Martin Bankruptcy Law, Oklahoma City Probate Lawyer

 6440 Avondale Drive, #200-1, Oklahoma City, OK 73116